seanconnor10/seanconnor10/README.md

-## Student at Tech Elevator - Pittsburgh, learning Full-Stack Web Development
+## Student at Tech Elevator Pittsburgh - Learning Full-Stack Web Development
 This is a repository for various personal and portfolio projects.

 ## Skills